Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps

-where $\|Df\|$ is the norm of the weak differential of $f$ and $J_f$ is the Jacobian determinant of $f$ (see \cite{Rickman-book}).
-By the Reshetnyak theorem quasiregular mappings are branched covers (\cite{Reshetnyak67} or \cite[Section IV.5, p.\ 145]{Rickman-book}) and so branched coverings can be seen as generalizations of quasiregular mappings, see e.g.\ \cite{LuistoPankka-Stoilow} for some further discussion.
+where $\|Df\|$ is the norm of the weak differential of $f$ and $\det(Df)$ is the Jacobian determinant of $f$ (see \cite{Rickman-book}).
+By the Reshetnyak theorem quasiregular mappings are open and discrete (\cite{Reshetnyak67} or \cite[Section IV.5, p.\ 145]{Rickman-book}) and so open and discrete maps can be seen as generalizations of quasiregular mappings, see e.g.\ \cite{LuistoPankka-Stoilow} for some further discussion.

 We denote by $B_f$ the \emph{branch set} of $f$.
 This is the set of points where $f$ fails to be a local homeomorphism.

+Continuous, open and discrete maps are sometimes referred to in the literature as \textit{branched coverings} (see e.g., \cite{Rickman-book} and \cite{MartioSrebro}).
+This is due to the fact that if the map is proper, then its restriction to the complement of the preimage of the image of its branch set is a covering map.
+This terminology is not standard in other fields.
+Specifically, in the study of piecewise linear covering maps the term is used to mean an open and discrete piecewise linear map with a simplicial branch set.
+For this reason, we will refer to such maps as \textit{open and discrete maps}.

-In dimension two the branch set of branched covers is well understood.
-By the classical Sto\"ilow theorem (see e.g.\ \cite{Stoilow} or \cite{LuistoPankka-Stoilow}) the branch set of a branched cover between planar domains is a discrete set.
-In higher dimensions the \v{C}ernavskii-V\"ais\"al\"a theorem \cite{Vaisala} states that the branch set of a branched cover between two $n$-manifolds has topological dimension of at most $n-2$.
+In dimension two the branch set of open and discrete maps is well understood.
+By the classical Sto\"ilow theorem (see e.g.\ \cite{Stoilow} or \cite{LuistoPankka-Stoilow}) the branch set of an open and discrete map between planar domains is a discrete set.
+In higher dimensions the \v{C}ernavskii-V\"ais\"al\"a theorem \cite{Vaisala} states that the branch set of an open and discrete map between two $n$-manifolds has topological dimension of at most $n-2$.
 Note that the aforementioned winding map $w_p \colon \R^n \to \R^n$ gives an extremal example as the branch set of $w_p$ is the $(n-2)$-dimensional subspace